9 Ways To Detect Fake Instagram Influencers & Followers

 As steady, consistent follower growth can be interpreted as organic growth, some fake follower tools mimic these growth patterns by consistently adding only a few followers at a time — a practice called “dripping followers.”

-9. Video Views in Feed
+9. Count In-Feed Video Views

 If influencers post videos in their feed, check to see that the views they get in their videos align with the number of followers they have.
 Views on an individual video should be a meaningful percentage of their total followers.

-History of Fake Followers and Their Detection/Eradication
+History of Fake Followers And Their Detection/Eradication

 At the end of 2014, Instagram attempted to systematically rid its platform of fake or bot accounts.
 Dubbed “Instapurge,” the eradication caused many high profile celebrities and influencers alike to lose millions of followers seemingly overnight (ranging from 4-15% of their total follower counts).
 Facebook, who owns Instagram, has conducted similar purges removing hundreds of millions of fake likes from major publisher pages.